 - (a) Provide a supply of serviced residential land, sufficient to meet predicted market demand. - (b) Development of residential lands will provide a mix of housing forms, densities, and lot sizes necessary to meet the needs of a range of household types and household incomes within each neighbourhood, recognizing that this mix will vary somewhat by neighbourhood.
-Attainment of this policy will be considered in the creation and maintenance of Sector Plans, Concept Plans, and Corridor Plans and in the ongoing evaluation of applications for subdivision, rezoning, and discretionary use. - (c) Promote the long-term supply of supportive, attainable housing through the maintenance and implementation of a housing business plan. - (d) Facilitate residential developments that offer innovative or alternative design features and that broaden the range of supportive and attainable housing choices available to City residents. - (e) Facilitate supportive housing forms and tenures (such as residential care homes; custodial care facilities; day care or day programs; day care or day programs, residential; family shelters; and other forms of supportive housing) in all areas of the city.
+Attainment of this policy will be considered in the creation and maintenance of Sector Plans, Concept Plans, and Corridor Plans and in the ongoing evaluation of applications for subdivision, rezoning, and discretionary use. - (c) Promote the long-term supply of supportive, attainable housing through the maintenance and implementation of a housing business plan. - (d) Facilitate residential developments that offer innovative or alternative design features and that broaden the range of supportive and attainable housing choices available to City residents. - (e) Facilitate supportive housing forms and tenures (such as residential care homes, custodial care facilities, child and adult day care, family shelters, and other forms of supportive housing) in all areas of the city.